yuneun92/LangChain-OpenTutorial/docs/05-Memory/05-ConversationKGMemory.md

 ## Overview

-Unlike Entity Memory, which manages information about entities in a key-value format for individual entities, `Conversation Knowledge Graph Memory` is a module that manages relationships between entities in a graph format.
+Unlike `ConversationEntityMemory`, which manages information about entities in a key-value format for individual entities, `ConversationKGMemory`(Conversation Knowledge Graph Memory) is a module that manages relationships between entities in a graph format.

 It extracts and structures **knowledge triplets** (subject-relationship-object) to identify and store complex relationships between entities, and allows exploration of entity connectivity through **graph structure**.